davidbudzynski/new-mac-setup/my-setup.md

 #### Tablis

 I set it so it loads a new photo with every new tab, set the time to 24-hour digital with minutes and date.
 Finally, I set the time and date font to Monaco.

+## Fonts I Like

+Few of the fonts that I like and switch between are [SF Pro](https://developer.apple.com/fonts/), [Operator Mono](https://www.typography.com/fonts/operator/styles), and [Anonymous Pro](https://www.marksimonson.com/fonts/view/anonymous-pro).